kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

     - schedule: "* * * * *"
       reasons: [drifted, Underutilized]
       nodes: 10
-    # For all other reasons , only allow 5 nodes to be disrupted at a time
+    # For all other reasons, only allow 5 nodes to be disrupted at a time
     - nodes: 5
       schedule: "* * * * *"